Low Carb Diet Guide to Eating Meat

 The greater part of nutrition in Paleolithic times was supplied from meat sources.
 A human can thrive far longer on a pound of meat than they can on a pound of berries, especially as the berries then weren’t of the quality they are today.

-A basic tenet of the paleo diet is that grazing animals should serve as the foundation of the diet.
-The ideal type of animals are grass-fed ruminants.
-Ruminants obtain their nutrients from plant-based foods through the process of fermenting.
+A basic tenet of the paleo, low carb and keto diets is that grazing animals should serve as the foundation of the diet.
+The ideal type of animals would be grass-fed ruminants.
+Ruminants obtain their nutrients from plant-based foods through the process of fermenting in a large stomach called a rumen.

 Apex predators including humans need the nutrients that these plants contain, but don’t have the digestive system to achieve this.
 We rely on lower-order animals to convert these nutrients into nourishing protein that we can utilize.